 8. Weather Gear

 Fresh air is brain food for babies, and most daycares bring kids outside as often as possible, even if it’s just for a few minutes.
 That means toddlers might stomp around in puddles or stare up at snowflakes.
-Be sure to pack weather-appropriate gear (boots, jackets, hats) so your little one is comfortable, no matter the weather.
+Pack weather-appropriate gear (boots, jackets, hats) so your little one is comfortable, no matter the weather.

 9. A Family Photo